 Care & Treatment

 Older people often have complicated medical histories that have to be considered when choosing a pain relief medicine.
-For this reason, your doctor will usually start with a low dose of a pain medicine and slowly increase the dose until you are feeling better in order to avoid side effects.
+For this reason, your healthcare provider will usually start with a low dose of a pain medicine and slowly increase the dose until you are feeling better in order to avoid side effects.

 - Liver disease